 - ¼ teaspoon ginger powder or grated ginger

-- ½ tsp red chili flakes optional, if you prefer it spicy
+- ½ tsp red chili flakes optional for spice

 Instructions

-- In a small bowl, combine the sauce ingredients as listed above and mix well.
+- In a small bowl, combine all sauce ingredients as listed above and mix until well combined.

-- Dice the chicken thighs into 1.5-inch cubes.
-Don't pat the chicken dry as moisture is needed for the next step.
+- Dice the chicken thighs into 1.5-inch pieces.
+Do not pat dry, as the moisture helps the coating adhere.

-- Heat vegetable oil in a large pan on medium-high heat.
-Fry the coated chicken in small batches in a single layer until golden and crispy on both sides, about 6-8 minutes.
+- Heat vegetable oil in a large pan over medium-high heat.
+Fry in small batches in a single layer until golden and crispy on both sides, about 6-8 minutes.

-- Once thickened, add the chicken and toss to coat evenly.
+- On medium-high heat, bring the sauce to a simmer until thickened, about 1 minute.
+Add the chicken and toss to coat evenly.
 Garnish with orange zest, sesame seeds, and green onions.
 Enjoy!

 Sherry